Thoracic disc prolapse overview

 Symptoms of thoracic disc prolapse

 Because the symptoms associated with a prolapsed disc in the thoracic spine can resemble other conditions, including heart, lung, kidney or gastrointestinal disorders, you should schedule an appointment with your doctor if you experience the following symptoms:

 - Chest pain (if accompanied by shortness of breath, seek immediate medical attention)

 - Upper back pain

 - Numbness or tingling below the pinched nerve

 - Loss of balance

-Should the diagnosis reveal a thoracic prolapsed disc – or even a prolapsed lumbar disc (in the lower back) or a prolapsed cervical disc (in the neck) – the symptoms ordinarily can be managed through non-surgical, or conservative, treatment.
-This can include physical therapy, exercise, rest, pain medication, and chiropractic manipulation.
-If chronic pain persists even after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
+If your doctor diagnoses you with a thoracic prolapsed disc, a prolapsed lumbar disc (in the lower back) or a prolapsed cervical disc (in the neck), the symptoms can often be managed through nonsurgical treatment.
+This can include physical therapy, low-impact exercise, intermittent periods of rest, pain medication and chiropractic manipulation.

 Typically, conservative treatment takes several weeks or months before any lasting relief is experienced.
 If, however, you are still suffering from pain and discomfort after conservative treatments have been exhausted, you may consider spine surgery as a necessary treatment option.
 As you are researching your surgical options, contact Laser Spine Institute to learn about our minimally invasive spine surgery.

 At Laser Spine Institute, we offer patients a safer and effective alternative to traditional open back surgery.^ Our procedures are performed in our state-of-the-art surgery centers located around the country, so our patients can receive the best in patient-centered care in an environment of comfort and compassion.